relationbuilder/ml-classifier-gesture-recognition-feb5/tlearn/readme.md

 >##Obsolete##
 >* **[tlearn/simple_gestures.py](tlearn/simple_gestures.py)** - sample of >reading CSV to  train TensorFlow Model.
 Unfortunately this program while it runs does a pour job of classification.
 I think   this is the result of insufficient training data but there is a chance that I still have a bug in the interface to TensorFlow.

+# Reference Links

+- I discovered this Tensorflow classifer after I had already written my own.
+His code didn't use the TLearn library so it may have fewer dependencies.
+[A neural network in TensorFlow for classifying UCI breast cancer data](http://vprusso.github.io/blog/2016/tensor-flow-neural-net-breast-cancer/) by Vincent Russo
+- ​

 #Actions#
 * Add command line parms parser to CNNClassify